How To: Form an LLC

 Before you register your LLC, you should:

-• Hire a Corporate Attorney.
 If you can afford it, this is the best way to go.
-However, be prepared to spend several thousand dollars.
+However, be prepared to spend several hundred dollars.
 The exact cost will depend on your attorney’s hourly rate and how complicated your situation is.

 Many business owners find it favorable to register their business as an LLC.
 However, you should familiarize yourself with other types of business entities and the advantages and disadvantages of each particular structure.
 For more information on these options, visit our STARTicle: Incorporating Your Business - What Are The Options?